 If your driver’s license has been suspended in Utah, you may be able to apply for a hardship driver’s license during your suspension period.
 A hardship driver’s license, also known as a restricted license, allows motorists to drive to work or school despite having a suspended license.
 To be eligible for a hardship license, drivers must satisfy requirements set by Utah’s DMV.
 Utah’s DMV requires drivers to submit a letter from the judge that most recently convicted them and a written verification form from a doctor proving their ineligibility to drive.
 Motorists must also pay applicable reinstatement fees and license fees to receive their hardship license.

-Salt Lake City, Utah Criminal Defense Attorney Can Help Get Your License Reinstated
+Our Salt Lake City, UT Criminal Defense Attorney Can Help Get Your License Reinstated